EladGenish/RNSE-Falsification-Replication-Protocol-v1.0/README.md

 ---
 Randomness and Seeding
 RNSE operates on stochastic inputs by design: noise is treated as base material rather than a source of learned structure.
-As a result, the qualitative behavior of the engine and the pass/fail outcomes of all tests are invariant to specific noise realizations.
+As a result, the qualitative behavior of the engine and the pass/fail outcomes of all tests are invariant to specific noise realizations.​

 For strict reproducibility and CI / lab workflows, the harness optionally exposes a random seed parameter.
 When provided, the global RNG is seeded at initialization to ensure deterministic noise generation.
-When omitted, RNSE defaults to unseeded stochastic operation.
+When omitted, RNSE defaults to unseeded stochastic operation.​

 Coherence Sampling Convention
 Unless otherwise stated, coherence is sampled post-update at each step of the RNSE recursion.
-That is, coherence measurements reflect the system state after the prediction/update cycle has been applied for that timestep.
-This convention is used consistently across the protocol descriptions and the harness implementation.
+Coherence measurements therefore reflect the system state after the prediction/update cycle has been applied for that timestep.
+This convention is used consistently across the protocol descriptions and the harness implementation.​

 Test Outcomes and Exit Codes
-The benchmark harness aggregates results across all configured tests and returns a standard process exit code for automation: exit 0 — all tests passed exit 1 — one or more tests failed
+The benchmark harness aggregates results across all configured tests and returns a standard process exit code for automation:

+exit 0 — all tests passed

+exit 1 — one or more tests failed

-This allows RNSE benchmarks to be integrated directly into CI pipelines or automated replication runs without modification.
+This allows RNSE benchmarks to be integrated directly into CI pipelines or automated replication runs without modification.​

 ---